mongodb/mongo-c-driver/docs/source/sphinx/source/building.rst

 Building with Make:
 -------------------

-If you're building the driver on UNIX-like platforms, including on OS X, then you can build with ``make``.
+If you're building the driver on posix-compliant platforms, including on OS X and Linux, then you can build with ``make``.

 To compile the driver, run: